Miami Demographics & Diversity

 Racial DiversityVery High

 A college's ethnic diversity is indicated by the student body's equal inclusion of students from different backgrounds .
 Students at Miami are predominantly White with a sizeable Hispanic population.
 The school has very high racial diversity.
 58% percent of students are minorities or students of color.
+The ethnic breakdown is detailed in the following table.

 |Race||Percent of Students|